AryanAggarwal19/AryanAggarwal19/README.md

-To copy the format with bullet points for GitHub, you can try this Markdown-friendly text below:

 👋 Hi, I’m Aryan Aggarwal
 👀 Interests:
 I’m passionate about coding, data analytics, and development.
 I enjoy exploring data to uncover insights and thrive on solving complex problems.